WebAssembly/component-model/design/mvp/Async.md

 * Whenever a task yields or waits on (or polls) a waitable set with an already pending event, whether the task "blocks" and transfers execution to its async caller is nondeterministic.
+* If multiple tasks are waiting on [backpressure](#backpressure), and the backpressure is disabled, the order in which these pending tasks (and new tasks started while there are still pending tasks) start is nondeterministic.

 Despite the above, the following scenarios do behave deterministically:
 * If a component `a` asynchronously calls the export of another component `b`,